photo of Annie with Maddy by Coco

 As a young adult, I volunteered to work at multiple horse stables.
 When I was 25 years old I got my first horses, Mystical & Madison (Maddy).
 Six months later I was boarding horses on our farm and giving riding and horsemanship lessons.
 I was into horses for the relationships and connection and so looked for the gentlest way possible to work with them.
 At the time, R+ horse training was pretty much unheard of so I took a particular interest in Natural Horsemanship with influences like Monty Roberts, Pat and Linda Parelli, Carol Coppinger, Sharon Wilsie, and Karen Rohlf.
 I studied and taught Natural Horsemanship for decades, gradually shifting my training over to Positive Reinforcement.

 In 2021 I acquired a wonderful equine partner, Sir Francis.
 He has inspired and encouraged me to start a new journey.
 Together we are exploring Positive Reinforcement training in place of Natural Horsemanship.
-I had been including R+ methods in my training for years but had not made the switch (click forward) to pure R+ until 2023.
-It feels right and I’m excited by the results we’re getting and looking forward to helping others achieve these results.
+I have included R+ methods in my training for years but had not made the switch (click forward) to pure R+ until 2023.
+It feels right and I’m excited by the results we’re getting and looking forward to helping others achieve similar results.
 Consequently, the name change to Connected Horsemanship: Clicking Forward.
 Clicker training is often used synonymously with R+/Positive Reinforcement training.
 So, “Clicking” is a pun.
 One of my favorite modern-day theologians often says that we can’t get from where we are to where we’re heading in one step, so we click forward - meaning we take one step in the right direction or one click forward.
 I always loved that and try to use that in my teaching.
 I can’t bring most students or horses to the end result in one lesson, but I can get them a little closer to their goal - put them in the right direction.
 It’s about meeting people and horses where they are today and helping them learn and progress together- you do the best you know until you know better.

 I love teaching horsemanship and giving riding lessons.
 I love helping people and horses along their horsemanship journeys.
 I find joy watching people create deeper understanding and connection with their horses, and empowering people to reach their horsemanship goals.
-I no longer be taking horses to train or ride for clients.
+I’m no longer taking horses to train or ride for clients.
 I will continue to instruct horsemanship and work with you to reach your horsemanship goals.

 Photo by Kathy Ziegler